LycheeOrg/LycheeOrg.github.io/docs/contributions.md

 You may propose new features or improvements to existing Lychee behavior in the [issue board][1].
 If you propose a new feature, please be willing to implement at least some of the code that would be needed to complete the feature.

+## Lychee Documentation

+You will find a complete documentation in the original [repository](https://github.com/LycheeOrg/Lychee/tree/master/docs) under the `docs/` folder.

 ## Joining the Team

 You would like to support Lychee and help us push it further?
 Join the team!